covid19-hg/covid19hg/src/pages/faq/index.md

       will receive access to the dataset(s) archived at the EGA.

   - question: |
+      Who will have access to the results summary statistics?
+    answer: >-
+      Results summary statistics will be meta-analyzed across studies and immediately made available to the scientific community via the website result browser, via [GWAS catalog](https://www.ebi.ac.uk/gwas/), [Open Target Platform](https://www.targetvalidation.org/) and other portals.

+  - question: |
+      My data cannot leave my country, what can I do?
+    answer: >-
+      EGA is working with partners to establish federated nodes, however, these are still in development at this time.

+  - question: |
+      Is the system compliant with current European regulations for data protection?
+    answer:
+      (TBD)

+  - question: |
       In which format should I submit the genetic data?
     answer: >-
       The EGA accepts data the following formats